cobianzo/coco-gravity-form-map-field/README-plugin.txt

 1. Download the plugin zip file.
 2. Upload the zip file to your WordPress site via the Plugins > Add New > Upload Plugin menu.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Add the Asim Gravity Forms Map Field to your posts or pages using the block editor.
+4. Add the Coco Gravity Forms Map Field to your posts or pages using the block editor.

 ## Usage

-1. In a Gravity Forms form, look for the field Asim Map and include it.
+1. In a Gravity Forms form, look for the field Coco Map and include it.

 ## Dependence